 Europe and Transatlantic Cruises

-U.S citizens are required to carry a passport, valid for three months beyond the date of their visit.
+U.S citizens are required to carry a passport, valid for six months beyond the date of their visit.
 Guests are not required to have a Schengen Visa or other visas.

 All persons are required to carry a valid, unexpired U.S. passport for air travel to or from the United States, Canada, Mexico, the Caribbean and Bermuda.
 The passport requirement does NOT apply to U.S. citizens traveling to or returning directly from a U.S. territory.
 (Puerto Rico and the U.S. Virgin Islands: St. Thomas, St. John and St. Croix).